 What is Regression Testing?

 Regression Testing is a type of software testing that verifies whether new changes, enhancements, or bug fixes have impacted existing features of the application.
+It ensures that previously developed and tested software still performs correctly after modifications.

 - Ensure existing functionality remains intact